moinwiki/moin/CONTRIBUTING.md

 ## Code Style and Best Practices

-MoinMoin follows some common coding standards to ensure the consistency of the code base.
+MoinMoin follows common coding standards to ensure the consistency of the codebase.
 Here are some major things to keep in mind:

  * Python Version: MoinMoin is based on Python 3.
 Make sure your changes work with the versions specified in pyproject.toml.